defmulti/nwbetter/README.md

 support (so if you don't want to upload V2, just remove it from this list).
 `media` is a list of lossless media types you want to consider for transcoding.
-The default value is all PTH lossless formats, but if you want to transcode only CD and vinyl media, for example, you would set this to 'cd, vinyl'
+The default value is all NW lossless formats, but if you want to transcode only CD and vinyl media, for example, you would set this to 'cd, vinyl'

 You should end up with something like this:

-    [passtheheadphones]
+    [notwhat]
     username = RequestBunny
     password = clapton
     data_dir = /srv/downloads